The condiment is tangy with a more subtle onion flavor than using raw onions.

 Remove from heat, separate the onions and add to a large mason jar then pour the vinegar mixture over the top.

-Close the jar and let sit for at least 1 hour before using.
+Close the jar and let sit for at least 30 minutes to 1 hour before using.
 Refrigerate for up to 2 weeks and drain before using.

 Made this recipe the other day.
 Super easy and love the taste.
 We used it with brisket.
 Will 10/10 will make this again!